tuxthepenguin84/osai/README.md

 <!-- CATEGORIES -->
 ## Categories

+### <a id="agentsresearch"></a>Agents/Research
+* [khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Self-hostable.
+Get answers from the web or your docs.
+Build custom agents, schedule automations, do deep research.
+Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).

 ### <a id="appbuilders"></a>Application Builders
 * [Langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.